SAXS/WAXS imagin of process induced through thickness layered polymer structures manufactured with

 Approach and implementation: The project is planned to be carried out in five consecutive project activities.
 First, sample preparation by injection moulding and microtome.
 Thereafter, planning for and performing imaging SAXS/WAXS experiments at SLS, followed by extensive data processing, evaluation, and analysis.
 As a separate activity, replicate the injection moulding process in a virtual environment.
 Finally, the results will be disseminated internally at Tetra Pak in cross company networks to demonstrate feasibility and usability of scattering techniques.
 Publications in scientific journals.

-Assistant Professor at Chalmers, Physics, Condensed Matter Physics
+Adjunct Docent at Condensed Matter Physics

 Funding Chalmers participation during 2019–2020